Dai Young

-David "Dai" Young (born 26 July 1967) is a Welsh rugby union coach and former rugby union and rugby league player.
-He is director of rugby at Cardiff Blues.
+David Young (born 26 July 1967) is a Welsh rugby union coach and former rugby union and rugby league player.
+He was most recently director of rugby at Cardiff Blues.

 A prop, he won 51 caps for Wales in rugby union between 1987 and 2002, three caps for the British & Irish Lions, and 14 caps for Wales in rugby league.